techidaily/site-win11/source/_posts/overcoming-missed-display-after-windows-starts.md

 ### 6\.
 Reset Your BIOS

  If you still have no display after restarting your computer, you can try to access your BIOS settings.
 To do this, press the appropriate key (usually**F2** or**Delete**) when your computer starts up.
-If that doesn't work, check out[how to enter the BIOS on Windows](https://www.makeuseof.com/tag/enter-bios-computer/) for more information.
+If that doesn't work, check out [how to enter the BIOS on Windows](https://www.makeuseof.com/tag/enter-bios-computer/) for more information.

 Once you're in, look for a way to reset it.

 ### 7\.
 Boot into Safe Mode

- If you can[boot your Windows device in safe mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) , check if that fixes the problem with your primary monitor.
+ If you can [boot your Windows device in safe mode](https://www.makeuseof.com/windows-11-boot-safe-mode/) , check if that fixes the problem with your primary monitor.
 If this works, there's likely a software or driver-related issue.

  To get things back on track, consider uninstalling recently-installed applications as well as updating any existing drivers.
 In particular, try focusing on the display drivers.d